-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 On Monday morning, the New York Post devoted its cover story to the gun issue.
 Directly addressing President Trump, the Post said, "America is scared and we need bold action."
 It added, "It's time to ban weapons of war."

 The U.S. once had a prohibition on assault weapons — but Congress allowed that 10-year ban to lapse in 2004, at the urging of the National Rifle Association and against the wishes of several national police organizations.
-That ban and other potential gun control measures are now back in the spotlight, after a weekend in which two gunmen shot and killed at least 31 people, nine in Dayton and 22 in El Paso, where police said Monday that two more people had died.
+That ban and other potential gun control measures are now back in the spotlight, after a weekend in which two gunmen shot and killed at least 31 people — nine in Dayton and 22 in El Paso, where police said Monday that two more people had died.

 Today's Cover: The Post urges Trump to take action on assault weapons https://t.co/RNFoZmuwPU pic.twitter.com/BTu63Jf6Fn— New York Post (@nypost) August 5, 2019